Reading primary school Ofsted reports: teacher tips for parents

 Visiting a primary school: what to look for and questions to ask

-- A good school will be happy for you to visit but you do need to phone and arrange a suitable time.
+- A good school will be happy for you to visit outside of scheduled tour times, but you do need to phone and arrange a suitable time.

 - Go during school hours so you can see the children working and playing.
 Note how they’re working in teams and how enthused they appear by their work.

 - Look at displays.
 Do they look newly done or like they’ve been up for years?
-I would look for displays that celebrate excellent work and displays that are interactive.
+Do they celebrate excellent work?
 Interactive displays are designed to be changed on a daily or weekly basis.
 They might be showing what is being worked on in class that week and invite children to come and have a go at something, for example: Can you put these numbers in order?
 Interactive displays are generally regarded as good practice as they demonstrate using the environment as a teaching tool.

 - Ask about parent helpers.
 You might not have the time to help out, but ask anyway!
-Good schools should welcome parent helpers, both wanting the help and wanting to involve the larger community in school life.
+Good schools should welcome parents to help out and be involved with the school community.

 - Find out about extra-curricular clubs – there’s an enormous variety between schools when it comes to how much after-school / lunch-time provision they have.
 From singing and musical instruments, to board games and sports these extra-curricular activities can make an enormous difference to a child’s school experience and also can indicate level of commitment and enthusiasm from teachers.